 - Temporary files will be checked in by default.

-6. Tap on Remove button to permanently remove those files and free up some space.
+6. Tap on the Remove button to permanently remove those files and free up some space.

 Delete Temp Files in Windows 10 using Command Prompt